SevenCourts/rpi-rgb-led-matrix-7c/README.md

 => The panel should display the current time and the blue dot.

 ```shell
 ssh user@<ip-address>
 sudo -i
 ```

-### Validate and register the hostname:
+### Validate and register the hostname

 ```shell
 hostname
 ```

 Should output the last 8 bytes of `/sys/firmware/devicetree/base/serial-number` file contents.

-Insert the hostname into the "Hostname" column of https://docs.google.com/spreadsheets/d/1ewMfZ9fwiHdyakF1-PI1sjMTP-t4OwbRadxDGT6VGtM/edit#gid=696316085 spreadsheet.
+Insert the hostname into the "Hostname" column of <https://docs.google.com/spreadsheets/d/1ewMfZ9fwiHdyakF1-PI1sjMTP-t4OwbRadxDGT6VGtM/edit#gid=696316085> spreadsheet.

-### Check the 'Call home VPN' log:
+### Check the 'Call home VPN' log

 ```shell
 journalctl -e -u openvpn-client@callhome